OCA/crm/mass_mailing_custom_unsubscribe/README.rst

 Customizable unsubscribe link on mass mailing emails
 ====================================================

-With this module you can set an unsubscribe link append at bottom of mass mailing emails.
+With this module you can set a custom unsubscribe link append at bottom of mass mailing emails.

-Additionally, you can disable this link if you set an empty label.

 Configuration